tomaszjagielka/OLXMonitor/README.md

 1. Launch the app.
 2. Add desired items to the tracking list by title or OLX URL (e.g. https://www.olx.pl/d/oferty/q-shoes/).
 3. As soon as there are new offers, you will be notified!

+## How it works?
+1. It tracks items that the user added to the home screen view via URL or item title.
+2. To track items, the app uses service to scrape the OLX website.
+If a new offer for a tracked item is detected, it creates a new notification and passes the offer data to the offer browser fragment.
+3. The offer browser fragment uses `RecyclerView` with a `StaggeredGridLayoutManager` to display offers.

 ## Home screen view
 <img src="https://user-images.githubusercontent.com/54605544/201765839-907c6913-eff5-41a8-ac6c-3cc59b5bc316.png" width="300">